akbartus/WebAR-Coloring/README.md

 Texture mapping represents an important step in making sure that web AR coloring works as intended.
 Depending on the complexity of a 3D model as well as result to be achieved various texture mapping methods can be applied.
 I suggest to use Blender to prepare 3D model with texture map.

-The following video tutorials can be used to map texture:
+The following video tutorials can be used to learn texture mapping:

 Please note: Make sure to apply texture to 3D model, when creating/preparing the 3D model in Blender.
 This texture will later be replaced with the new one when OpenCV algorithm is called.
 Without this step web AR coloring will not work!